 “You’re the bossy one, not me,” said Jill Gordon.

-“Oh, please,” responded Nina Maura.
+“Oh, please,” responded Nina Mauro.

 As the two giggled in union, it was instantly clear that Gordon’s remark was made in jest.
 The ability to rag on each other is simply something that comes with the territory of being best friends for exactly 51 years.

 To be clear, their relationship isn’t all jokes and sarcasm.
-Maura and Gordon serve as each other’s No. 1 supporters, always encouraging each other to go the extra mile and break out of their comfort zone.
+Mauro and Gordon serve as each other’s No. 1 supporters, always encouraging each other to go the extra mile and break out of their comfort zone.

 On June 30, the Yardley residents will complete something neither thought themselves capable of – a 200-hour yoga teacher training program.
 Since February, the dynamic duo has given up weekends and time with their husbands and children for the sake of their “second act.”
 Not only has this immersive experience strengthened their yoga practice, something both have enjoyed for some time, it brought their friendship to a brand new, stronger level.